leaest/dsta-2025-2/Reports/report_milestone1.md

 The first two try to find pattens in the images.
 The `Dropout` layer prevents over-fitting by turning off some neurons during the training and therefor forcing the network to use different neurons.
 The `Dense softmax` converts the output values into probabilities.
 Basically, the model "votes" on how confident it is, for each of the 10 different digits.
 The one with the highest percentages will be the answer of the model.

 The model begins training for 15 epochs with a batch size of 128 using the `Adam` optimizer and `categorical crossentropy` loss.
-With each round the model improves based on what in learned in the previous round.
+With each round the model improves based on what it learned in the previous round.
-Running the code reveals that the model came up with almost 35'92000 parameters.
+Running the code reveals that the model came up with about 35'000 parameters.

 The expected final test accuracy is ~ 99%, which matches the observed results:
 - Test loss: 0.02